ntpinckney/ntpinckney/README.md

 # ✨️ W e l c o m e

 I'm a recent MS graduate in Information Technology with a concentration in Software Application Development, leveraging a background in graphic design to create user-centered, accessible interfaces.
-I'm passionate about creating intuitive, user-centered software that makes everyday life a little easier.
+I'm passionate about creating intuitive software that makes everyday life a little easier.
 Also a proud cat dad. 🐈

 ## 💡 Current Projects